 An internal termination option is available (using the serial interface), by which the LVDS buffers are differentially terminated inside the device.
 Five termination resistances are available - 166, 200, 250, 333, and 500 $\Omega$ (nominal with ±20% variation).
-Any combination of these terminations can be programmed; the effective termination will be the parallel combination of the selected resistances.
+Any combination of these terminations can be programmed; the effective termination is the parallel combination of the selected resistances.
 The terminations can be programmed separately for the clock and data buffers (bits <TERM CLK> and <TERM DATA>, refer to Table 20).

 The internal termination helps to absorb any reflections from the receiver end, improving the signal integrity.
-This makes it possible to drive up to 10 pF of load capacitance, compared to only 5 pF without the internal termination.Figure 79 and Figure 80 show the eye diagram with 5-pF and 10-pF load capacitors (connected from each output pin to ground).
+This makes it possible to drive up to 10 pF of load capacitance, compared to only 5 pF without the internal termination.
+Figure 97 and Figure 98 show the eye diagram with 5 pF and 10 pF load capacitors (connected from each output pin to ground).

-With $100-\Omega$ internal and $100-\Omega$ external termination, the voltage swing at the receiver end will be halved (compared to no internal termination).
+With 100 $\Omega$ internal and 100 $\Omega$ external termination, the voltage swing at the receiver end will be halved (compared to no internal termination).
 The voltage swing can be restored by using the LVDS current double mode (bits <CURR DOUBLE>, refer to Table 19).

-Figure 79.
-LVDS Data Eye Diagram with 5-pF Load Capacitance (No Internal Termination)
+Figure 97.
+LVDS Data Eye Diagram With 5 pF Load Capacitance (No Internal Termination)

-Figure 80.
-LVDS Data Eye Diagram with 10-pF Load Capacitance (100 Ω Internal Termination)
+Figure 98.
+LVDS Data Eye Diagram With 10 pF Load Capacitance (100 Ω Internal Termination)